 While the most sought-after properties in Sydney are proving to be those with development potential, properties with lifestyle factors are important too, with buyers also showing a keen interest in both houses and apartments close to amenities such as schools and supermarkets.

 At LocalAgentFinder we can help you begin the comparison of agents in your area, wherever you are based in Sydney.
-Our comparison tool is completely free for homeowners and the agent you choose will only pay LocalAgentFinder a referral free after successfully selling your property.
+Here are some facts about us to help you better understand how we work:

 So, if you are selling and seeking some guidance in the Sydney region, take a look at LocalAgentFinder today and see if we can help.
 We also have a fully operational Australian based call centre, so if you have any questions, give us a call on 133 033.

-Fees & Commissions by City
+Real Estate Agent Fees & Commissions by City

-To determine the average commission by capital city, LocalAgentFinder took the average commission of all active agents in each city respectively on 21 March 2018.
+To determine the average commission by capital city, LocalAgentFinder took the average commission of all active agents in each city respectively on January 10th 2019.
 This included agents with tiered and fixed commission structures based on a $500,000 selling price.

-This article was updated on 11th April 2018
+This article was updated on 4th December 2019